-They also enable cat to grasp food.
+They also enable cats to grasp food.

 2. Canine Teeth

 They have 2 at the bottom of their jaw, and 2 fangs at the top.

 Cats have 4 molars.
 They have one upper and lower molar on each side.

-Their sharp edged molars are used by your Maine Coon cat for sheering their prey, into small more edible chunks.
+Their sharp-edged molars are used by your Maine Coon cat for sheering their prey, into small more edible chunks.

 Common Maine Coon Teeth Problems

-Maine Coon tooth loss is a thing that all owners should watch out for, since it can cause pain to your cat, and damage their sense of wellbeing.
+Maine Coon tooth loss is a thing that all owners should watch out for since it can cause pain to your cat, and damage their sense of wellbeing.

-Before you start to panic though, take comfort in the fact that Maine Coon teeth problems are far less likely to occur if you pay close attention to your Maine Coon cats oral hygiene needs.
+Before you start to panic though, take comfort in the fact that Maine Coon teeth problems are far less likely to occur if you pay close attention to your Maine Coon cat’s oral hygiene needs.

 - Tooth Resorption